 Make a difference!
 Write them an email.
 Blast a positive note about them not using palm oil on social media.

-Buy their products.
+There are so many packaged foods, supplements, medicines, hygiene, and cleaning products with palm oil and palm oil derivatives.
 However, once you start knowing the types of ingredient names to look for, you will have an easier time of finding products free from palm oil.

 You can find products without palm oil.
 You have to actively be reading labels and comparing them to the list referenced above in order to avoid it completely.